Well on your way – a Canadian's guide to healthy travel abroad

-- Apply a permethrin insecticide (similar to the natural pyrethrins) to your outerwear and shoes, and to tents and bed nets for greater protection.
-Use only products manufactured for clothing and gear, and don’t use them directly on skin.
-Permethrin-treated clothing is effective for up to two weeks or six washings.
-Although permethrin isn’t available in Canada, travel health clinics can advise you how to purchase permethrin and pre-treated gear before or during your trip.
+- Apply a permethrin insecticide to your clothing and other travel gear for greater protection.
+Use only products manufactured for clothing and gear and don’t use them directly on skin.
+Permethrin-treated clothing is effective through several washes.
+Although permethrin-treated products aren’t readily available in Canada, a travel health clinic can advise you how to purchase permethrin and pre-treated gear before or during your trip.

-If you’re going to travel to areas where malaria exists, consult your health care provider or travel health clinic for individualized advice.
-Be sure to take anti-malarial medication as prescribed, and don’t stop taking it until you finish the full course.
+If you’re going to areas where malaria exists, consult your health care provider or travel health clinic for an individual travel health assessment.
+Be sure to take anti-malarial medication as prescribed and don’t stop taking it until you finish the full course.
 If you have a reaction or illness when taking the medication, see a health care provider immediately to get another method of malaria prevention.

-You can become ill from animal bites, from simple contact with animal fluids or feces, or by eating food made from contaminated animals (particularly meat and dairy products).
+You can become ill from animal bites, from contact with animal fluids or feces or by eating food made with or from contaminated animals, including meat, fish and dairy products.
 Rabies, brucellosis, leptospirosis and certain viral hemorrhagic fevers are all spread through contact with animals or animal products.
 Reduce your risk of infection by avoiding close contact with wild, captive or domestic animals in any area where infection is being reported or is likely.
-Be particularly careful to prevent children from approaching and handling animals.
+Be particularly careful to prevent children from approaching or handling animals.

 If you have difficulty getting treatment for rabies (obtaining rabies vaccine and rabies immunoglobulin after an incident), contact the nearest Canadian embassy or consulate.

 Influenza viruses can spread easily among humans, birds and pigs.
 A few simple steps can help protect you and others from the flu: